 What is the difference between a dentist and a periodontist?

-Dr. Grossman has undergone the same general training at dental school as any other dentist, and after that, chose to proceed with two additional years of education in the field of periodontics.
+Our periodontist has undergone the same general training at dental school as any other dentist, and after that, they chose to proceed with two additional years of education in the field of periodontics.
 A periodontist completes postgraduate training to learn about the supporting structures of teeth and diseases that affect these structures, especially gum disease.
 Periodontics is one of the nine dental specialties recognized by the American Dental Association.

 I have heard that gum disease can cause health problems.
 Is this true?